Mukesh9793/M1_App_calculator/1_Requirements/Readme.md

 ### Strengths
 1. Performing Calculation easy.
+2. It is user friendly and easy to use.
+3. Arithmetic operational problems solved in few second.

 ### Weakness
 1. It can't perform Trigonometry operation.
+2. It can't perform matrix operation.

 ### Opportunities
 1. Many process can be implemented to make it better.